herukurniawan/pdf-image-highlighter/README.md

 ### My upcoming updates
 My next plan for this project is:
 * Read pdf file, convert it to a pile of images and detect the defined soe texts inside it.
-* I planned to make a web service from this project by using Flask.
+* I planned to make an API of this project by using Flask.